spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 ### Create the Docker Image

-A **Dockerfile** is the recipe for the docker engine to build a Docker Image.
+A **Dockerfile** is the recipe for the Docker engine to build a Docker Image.
 The Docker Image will include the minimal required packages for O3DE launchers and ROS2, based on the type of simulation that **MyRobotSimulation** was built for.
 Docker uses a path to refer to as its context root, and in our example, we will use the path to the exported project from earlier (**~/O3DE/Projects/MyRobotSimulation/build/export/**).

 #### 1. Create a Dockerfile